ComputeCanada/molmodsim-amber-md-lesson/_episodes/09-Amber_flowchart.md

 ---
-title: "Information flow and files needed to run an MD simulation with AMBER"
+title: "An Overview of Information Flow in AMBER"
 teaching: 30
 exercises: 5
 questions: